4 min read

 When art is included in the mix, religion controls a very powerful trifecta of the human psyche.
 When you control people's connection with the unknowable, their stories about the unknowable, and their form of self-expression of the unknowable, you control their reality.

-The most common argument in favour of organised religion is that it creates a community.
+The most common argument for organized religion is that it creates community.
 True.

 Art also creates community; however, it does so through expressing and reflecting the universality of human emotions, experiences, and our burning urge to question the purpose of living.